L-P/the-terse-time-tracker/man.en.md

 tt *option*

 # DESCRIPTION
-The Terse Time Tracker tracks time spent on tasks and creates reports.
+The Terse Time Tracker tracks time spent on tasks.

 # OPTIONS
 If no option is given, *start* is implied.